vinlok/vinlok.github.io/_posts/2015-12-01-git-basics.md

 excerpt_separator: <!--more-->
 ---

 OK.
-So you are an devops engineer and a religious devOps engineer should be practicsing and using Git.
-Not to mention the enormous benifits provided by git, its without doubt is the best SCM available there.
+So you are an devops engineer and a religious devOps engineer should be practicing and using Git.
+Not to mention the enormous benefits provided by git, its without doubt is the best SCM available there.
 Git is different from the other SCM's available in market.
-This ariticle aims at basic concepts of git with highlight on practical and useful commands.
+This article aims at basic concepts of git with highlight on practical and useful commands.

-One of the most important job any SCM does it to give us ability to see what has changes in data/files over the period of time, and revert to any previous change when needed.
-Most of the SCM acheive this by maintaing a list of file based changes.
+One of the most important job any SCM does is to give us ability to see what has changed in data/files over the period of time, and revert to any previous change when needed.
+Most of the SCM achieve this by maintaining a list of file based changes.
 Git, on the other hand does this differently and leverages snapshots.

 <!--more-->